Click on images to see larger view

-Verticillium disease is a wilt is a soil-borne fungus caused by six species of the Verticillium genus: Verticillium albo-atrum, V. dahliae, V. longisporum, V. nubilum, V. theobromae, and V. tricorpus.
-Over 350 host plants are susceptible to Verticillium wilt including members of the Solanaceous family (tomatoes, potatoes, peppers, and eggplant), the Brassica family (Brussel sprouts, cabbage, and cauliflower), Cucurbitae (cucumber and pumpkin), Fragaria (strawberry), and many fruit and ornamental trees.
+Verticillium disease is a soil-borne fungus caused by six species of the Verticillium genus: Verticillium albo-atrum, V. dahliae, V. longisporum, V. nubilum, V. theobromae, and V. tricorpus.
+Over 350 host plants are susceptible to Verticillium wilt including members of the Solanaceous family (tomatoes, potatoes, peppers, and eggplant), the Brassica family (Brussel sprouts, cabbage, and cauliflower), Cucurbitae (cucumber and pumpkin), Fragaria (strawberry), black raspberry, fruit trees and other woody plants

-The Verticillium fungus lives from year to year in the soil and occurs throughout the Northeast.
-The basic life cycle is similar across all species of Verticillium although V. albo-atrum forms mycelium, V. dahliae forms microsclerotia, V. nubilum forms chlamydospores, V. tricorpus forms all three.
+The basic life cycle is similar across all species of Verticillium although V. albo-atrum forms mycelium, V. dahliae forms microsclerotia, V. nubilum forms chlamydospores, and V. tricorpus forms all three.
 These resting structures can survive in the soil anywhere from 4-15 years depending on conditions such as temperature, hydration, and non-host crops.

 Symptoms of the disease include wilting, mottling or chlorosis of the leaves, and discoloration of the vascular tissue in the roots and lower stems.
 Wilting may occur on only one side of a plant.

 Heavily infected plants can succumb quickly and if not removed can release the survival structures into the nearby environment where they will wait for the next host to repeat the cycle.
 The disease can spread from root to root and through infected seed (up to 13 months).
 It is rarely spread aboveground to healthy plants.
 Insects that feed by cutting into a plant such as leaf hoppers and aphids can vector the disease from plant to plant.